VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization

 Context engineering~\cite{mei2025surveycontextengineering} is an emerging area concerned with supplying large language models (LLMs) with precise contextual information.
 Its foundation lies in retrieval-augmented generation (RAG)~\cite{lewis2020rag}, which was introduced to enhance factual accuracy in knowledge-intensive tasks.
-RAG and subsequent advances in context engineering typically rely on dense retrieval methods~\cite{karpukhin2020dpr} to identify relevant information units (e.g., documented facts) from external databases and incorporate them into the model’s conversation history.
-This mechanism enables LLM-based chatbots to access up-to-date knowledge without retraining and further contributes to transparency, as the retrieved passages can function as verifiable evidence.
-Accodring to large-scale benchmarks, context engineering techniques yield significant performance improvements in advanced question answering scenarios~\cite{Yu_2025ragsurvey}.
+RAG and subsequent advances in context engineering typically rely on dense retrieval methods~\cite{karpukhin2020dpr} to identify relevant information units (e.g., documented facts) from external databases and incorporate them into the model's conversation history.
+This mechanism enables LLM-based chatbots to access up-to-date knowledge without retraining and further contributes to transparency, as the retrieved passages can function as verifiable evidence~\cite{Yu_2025ragsurvey}.

 While promising, context engineering is subject to several limitations that have been well documented in the literature.
-First, the retrieved context may be irrelevant to the user’s query~\cite{karpukhin2020dpr}, or only partially relevant, i.e., the retrieved materials omit critical information necessary for producing a correct response~\cite{salemi2024evaluatingrag}.
+First, the retrieved context may be irrelevant or only partially relevant to the user’s query~\cite{karpukhin2020dpr}, i.e., the retrieved materials omit critical information necessary for producing a correct response~\cite{salemi2024evaluatingrag}.
 Second, retrieved documents may present inconsistent or even contradictory content~\cite{Yu_2025ragsurvey}, which can induce model biases or lead to inconsistent outputs.
 Third, models may err in synthesis even when the appropriate context is provided.
-Such errors include unfaithfulness, where the model hallucinates or misinterprets the retrieved evidence~\cite{huang2025LLMhallucinationsurvey}, as well as citation errors, where references are incorrect or misaligned with the generated output~\cite{Yu_2025ragsurvey}.
-Motivated by these challenges, we examine how context visualization can actively involve users in context engineering.
+For example, the model may hallucinate, misinterpret the retrieved evidence, or reason from inappropriate assumptions~\cite{huang2025LLMhallucinationsurvey}.
+Motivated by these challenges, we examine the value of giving users direct control over context engineering through data visualization.